-I love a simple recipe, especially after all the christmas baking that I did.
-It just grounds you.
+I love a simple recipe.
 The best part is no electric mixer and less clean up.

 Preheat your oven to 325 degrees.
 Grease bread pan with butter or crisco.
-Set aside.
+Mash up bananas and set aside.

-In a large mixing bowl, you whisk together your sifted flour, granulated sugar, salt and baking powder.
+First, in a large mixing bowl, whisk together sifted flour, granulated sugar, salt and baking powder.
 Set aside.
-I also set aside the mashed up bananas.

 In a medium sized bowl, you combine the eggs, mashed nanners, vanilla extract, vegetable oil and buttermilk (see notes at bottom of recipe).
 Then, fold in the dry ingredients.
 Once combined pour into your greased bread pan and bake for 1 hour and 20 minutes.
 Transfer to a wire rack and let cool down.
 Serve and enjoy!

 - Home Decor